 Grandparents: if your grandkids are over at your house with any sort of regularity, you’ll probably want to invest in a few key babyproofing items.
-They’ll help make your visits more fun and less stressful. *You can check out our full babyproofing guide here, but you can also follow our tips here, in this guide to baby proofing the grandparents’ home.
+They’ll help make your visits more fun and less stressful. *You can check out our full blown babyproofing guide here, but this guide here is specifically for babyproofing the grandparents’ home.

 We’ve whittled down a list of babyproofing essentials that are lightweight and won’t take over your whole darn house.
 After all, you already did the whole baby thing, right?

 You’ll also want to make sure all your medicines are stored safely out of the way.
 Over 60,000 ER visits are made each year by children who got into someone’s medicine — many of these (23%) are from grandparents who left their pill boxes sitting out.
 We highly recommend these baby-proof medicine bags from Juno you can use in your home or when you travel to visit your grandkids.

 I can’t tell you what a nice thing it is for a grandparent to take the initiative to babyproof their home.
 It’s usually a responsibility that falls on mom, and believe me, it’s so nice to get a little help wherever we can get it!

 Electrical outlets and plugs are an obvious area of concern when babies are around.
 For empty outlets, you can get more covers than you need for less than the price of your pumpkin spice latte.
 You can leave them in all the time, or just pop them in when the grandkids come over.